 Katja is also a gifted singer and has performed Im Wunderschönen Monat Mai - a composition inspired by the great Schubert and Schumann songs by Reinbert de Leeuw especially written for an actress.

 While achieving many successes on stage, Katja continued filming as well.
-She worked with the Oscar Nominated and International Emmy Awarded Director Ben Sombogaart on the Dutch blockbuster feature The Storm.
-Critics raved about her portrayal of the Dutch Queen (then Princess) Maxima in the mini-series Beatrix.
-Rudolf van den Berg directed her in the feature film Süskind, in which she played the right hand of Dutch war hero Walter Süskind, who helped escape over a thousand children during World War II.
-Jelle De Jonge directed her in the romantic comedy Away From You, which she co-wrote.
+She worked with the Oscar Nominated and International Emmy Awarded Director Ben Sombogaart on the Dutch blockbuster feature The Storm (2009).
+Critics raved about her portrayal of the Dutch Queen (then Princess) Maxima in the mini-series Beatrix, Oranje onder Vuur (2012).
+Rudolf van den Berg directed her in the feature film Süskind (2012), in which she played the right hand of Dutch war hero Walter Süskind, who helped escape over a thousand children during World War II.
+Jelle de Jonge directed her in the romantic comedy Weg van jou (2017), which she co-wrote.

-Really all of Holland knows her for her portrayal of the emotionally unstable but lovable Joyce in the TV hit series Divorce, which glues a record breaking 25% of all Dutch television viewers to the screen every Sunday evening.
+Really all of Holland knows her for her portrayal of the emotionally unstable but lovable Joyce in the TV hit series Divorce (2012), which glues a record breaking 25% of all Dutch television viewers to the screen every Sunday evening.

-Internationally, Katja is known for playing physicist Helen Prins on Sam Shaw's Manhattan.
-She had a recurring role on season three of FX's The Americans.
-She played Dr. Eden on the final season of HBO's The Leftovers, and starred opposite Mark Duplass in Manhunt: Unabomber.
+Internationally, Katja is known for playing physicist Helen Prins on Sam Shaw's Manhattan (2014).
+She had a recurring role on season three of FX's The Americans (2013).
+She played Dr. Eden on the final season of HBO's The Leftovers (2014), and starred opposite Mark Duplass in Manhunt (2017).

 Katja divides her time between Los Angeles, New York and Amsterdam.